 Application domains

-The first production implementation powers MostMaker, a personalised live music discovery service for London.
-Users connect Spotify playlists or select artists; GPT-4o-mini produces a structured music fraglet; pgvector cosine similarity ranks hundreds of upcoming gigs against the fraglet embedding.
+MostMaker is a personalised restaurant and live music discovery service for London.
+Users connect Spotify playlists or select artists; an LLM produces a structured music fraglet; pgvector cosine similarity ranks hundreds of upcoming gigs against the fraglet embedding.
 The result is a personalised gig feed that reflects the user's actual taste rather than generic genre categories.
+The same pattern applies to restaurant recommendations matched against food fraglets.

 MostMaker demonstrates the full pipeline: signal acquisition, LLM-based generation, embedding, user refinement, and catalogue matching.
 It validates that the pattern works at production scale and produces recommendations users find genuinely useful.

-Music discovery is the most developed application, but the mechanism does not stop at taste.
-The dual representation — structured text plus vector embedding — works for any set of characteristics that can be expressed in natural language and compared by semantic similarity.
+The mechanism is not tied to any particular domain.
+The dual representation (structured text plus vector embedding) works for any set of characteristics that can be expressed in natural language and compared by semantic similarity.

 Property search (neighbourhood character, lifestyle fit), professional matching (working style, intellectual interests), travel planning (sensibility, pace, priorities), energy services (consumption patterns, household characteristics).
-In each case, the same architecture applies: a structured profile, an embedding, and cosine similarity against a catalogue.
+In each case, the same architecture applies: structured characteristics that agents and services can read, reason about, and where relevant, match against catalogues.

 The association model becomes particularly interesting in these broader domains.
 A neighbourhood could publish a fraglet describing its character; residents associate with it.
 A company could publish fraglets describing its team cultures; candidates discover them.
 The fraglet becomes a shared description that multiple parties relate to, not a private record that one person carries.